stungeye/Learning-Android-Development/README.md

             listView.setItemChecked(position, feedItem.active());
         }

 * Lastly I needed a way to persist these settings.
 I ened up using Shared Preferences.
 At first I tried to figure out a way to store a Map of booleans where the keys were the news source names, but Shared Preferences doesn't like storing complex data types.
-Then I realized that a share pref was just a map itself, so I made a standalone shared pref file (within my existing shared prefs singleton helper) to store these seetings.
+Then I realized that a share pref was just a map itself, so I made a standalone shared pref file (within my existing shared prefs singleton helper) to store these settings.